istio/istio.io/README.md

 1. Once the script completes, run `firebase deploy`.
 This will update archive.istio.io to contain the right set of archives, based on the above steps.

+1. Once deployment is done, browse archive.istio.io and make sure everything looks good.

+#### Updating istio.io

+1. Switch to the istio/admin-sites repo.

 1. Navigate to the current.istio.io directory.

 1. Edit the `build.sh` script to set the `BRANCH` variable to the current release branch (in this case release-0.7)

+1. Commit the previous edit to GitHub.

 1. Run the `build.sh` script.

 1. Once the script completes, run 'firebase deploy`.
 This will update the content of istio.io to reflect what is the new release branch you created.

-Once all this is done, browse the three sites (preliminary.istio.io, istio.io, and archive.istio.io) to make sure everything looks good.
+1. Once deployment is done, browse istio.io and make sure everything looks good.